-Part U. Policy on Student Complaints Implicating the Law School's Compliance with ABA Accreditation Standards

-The University of Louisville's Brandeis School of Law is accredited by the American Bar Association's Section of Legal Education and Admissions to the Bar.
-Law School students who are aware of a problem that directly implicates the Law School's compliance with the ABA's Standards for Approval of Law Schools should direct their communication to the Dean of the Law School.
+Part U. Policy on Student Complaints Implicating the Law School's Compliance with ABA Accreditation Standards that directly implicates the Law School's compliance with the ABA's Standards for Approval of Law Schools should direct their communication to the Dean of the Law School.
 All such communications must be in writing and must state with specificity both the ABA accreditation standard or standards at issue and the factual circumstances that suggest noncompliance.